 Another controversial film on our list which shows that women aren’t afraid to tackle some of the trickier subject matters.
-With a great performance by Christian Bale and wonderful direction from Mary Harron I would still recommend this film for a Halloween movie night.
+With a great performance by Christian Bale and wonderful direction from Mary Harron I would recommend this film for a Halloween movie night.

 Dir: Vicky Jenson